 We hereby consent to the filing of this opinion letter as an Exhibit to the Registration Statement and to all references to our Firm included in or made a part of the Registration Statement.
 In giving such consent, we do not thereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act.

 Very truly yours,

 /s/ SIDLEY AUSTIN LLP

-LATHAM & WATKINS LLP
+LATHAM&WATKINS LLP

-November 10, 2020
+August 10, 2023

 Enterprise Products Partners L.P.
-1100 Louisiana Street, 10th Floor Houston, Texas 77002
+1100 Louisiana Street, 10th Floor Houston, Texas 77002 www.lw.com FIRM / AFFILIATE OFFICES

 Re: Enterprise Products Partners L.P.